 It is important to highlight that most mortgage forbearances related to COVID-19 do not require you to pay any penalties or late fees so that should lessen your financial burden.
 Additionally, your credit score should not be affected because your payments were suspended, which is beneficial when you apply for the refinance.
 Usually, a late or missed mortgage payment causes your credit score to drop, but not in this case.

-As long as your mortgage is current and you meet the lender’s other qualification requirements for your credit score, debt-to-income ratio and employment history, you are well-positioned to be approved for the refinance.
-You also need to have sufficient equity in your home to pay off your current mortgage balance and any other property liens and stay below the lender’s maximum loan-to-value (LTV) ratio.
+As long as you have made the required number of mortgage payments and you meet the lender’s other qualification requirements for your credit score, debt-to-income ratio and employment history, you are well-positioned to be approved for the refinance.
+You also need to have sufficient equity in your home to pay off your current mortgage balance, the amount of the forbearance and any other property liens while staying below the lender’s maximum loan-to-value (LTV) ratio.